anujdatar/pi-deck/README.md

     # Start the pcmanfm desktop manager, lets you have desktop icons etc
     pcmanfm --desktop &
+    # you can probably disable this once the initial setup is complete
+    # to minimize active processes, replace with your pi-deck application

     # Launch desktop prefs dialog on first launch, lets you set preferences
     # disable trash icon, etc. Can be disabled after.